benbalter/change_agent/README.md

 By default, Change Agent supports [token-bassed authentication](https://github.com/blog/1270-easier-builds-and-deployments-using-git-over-https-and-oauth).
 Simply pass an OAuth token via the `GITHUB_TOKEN` environmental variable and ensure all remotes use the `https` protocol.
 Change Agent will take care of the rest.
 You'll likely want to use a bot account for this.

-Rugged supports authentication additional authentication strategies (such as ssh key).
+Rugged supports additional authentication strategies (such as ssh key).
 For more information see [Rugged](https://github.com/libgit2/rugged/blob/master/lib/rugged/credentials.rb).
 Here's an example of how you might implement an alternative authentication mechanism:

 ```ruby
 change_agent = ChangeAgent::Client.new "data", "https://github.com/benbalter/change_agent_demo"